Hammad-Izhar/space-site/README.md

 ## General

 -   Make the website more responsive for mobile layouts!
 Mostly navbar + about section
--   New color scheme?/check for accesibility?
--   Change color scheme to use custom Tailwind properties (`primary`, `secondary`, `accent`, etc.) for easy changing later on
+-   Is there a difference between lecture handouts and lecture files?
 -   Overall documentation
--   Make styling nicer?
--   Add _stars_
--   Fill in more of the empty void perhaps?
--   Update lectures info
--   Update dates (+ decide on date format, YYYY-MM-DD or something else)
--   Update staff info
--   Update links
 -   Make bundle size smaller
 -   Take a look at the Google Lighthouse Report
--   Make Tailwind styles look nicer?
--   Update the Project type to use a tuple rather than an array of links
--   Is there a difference between lecture handouts and lecture files?
--   Video fallback as an image
--   Re-render on resize

 ## `App.tsx`